Dmitri233/Dmitri233/README.md

 ### Hi there 👋

-🌱 I’m currently learning PHP,JAVA,JS,HTML
+🌱 I’m currently learning PHP,JAVA,JS,HTML,C
 👯 I’m looking to collaborate on Some Minecraft stuff ...
 💬 Tell me about You ...
 📫 How to reach me: Open a Issuse